Kitchener Brain Injury Lawyers

 -

-Marked or extreme impairment in daily function
+Marked or extreme impairment in daily functioning

 -